Matthew-Pidlysny/Empirinometry/README.md

 a check that could just be used to define if something is within the accepted scope of variation, and pass it that way.
 I wish you luck in that determination, may we all succeed.

+EDIT:  Also, congratulations everybody, we got 100 unique clones!
+Good to see it translated into some authentic
+       subscription to the archive, when I see total clones I know when it grows those are interested updates.
+Thank you for sticking around!

 == 2025-04-18 19:56 EST ==

 Hey, as you may have noticed, I've updated the main document with the formula's from the Formula-Bin folder.
 It